BOOKSVP/api-docs/source/index.html.md

 }
 ```

-The outbound webhook event will take the form to the right for its structure and be provided in json format to the webhook endpoint.
-Each outbound webhook event includes what version of data it is providing as well as the event type.
-The event types provided in V3 include [booking.created, booking.confirmed, booking.updated, booking.cancelled, event.created, event.updated, event.cancelled, event.published].
-Based on the event type, the data will match the according resource structure and can be found in this documentation in it's respective section.
-The data will also include previous attributes for the resource as needed.
+The outbound webhook event will be delivered in JSON format to your webhook endpoint, following the structure shown on the right.
+Each webhook event includes the API version and event type.
+V3 supports the following event types: `booking.created`, `booking.confirmed`, `booking.updated`, `booking.cancelled`, `event.created`, `event.updated`, `event.cancelled`, and `event.published`.
+The `data` field will contain the resource in the format documented in its respective section.
+Where applicable, the `data` will also include `previous_attributes` to show what changed in the event.